Bommalattam (2008 film)

-Final Cut of Director is a 2008 Indian Hindi-language thriller film written and directed by Bharathiraja.
-The film stars Nana Patekar and Arjun Sarja, with Rukmini Vijayakumar, Kajal Aggarwal, Niyamat Khan, Vatsal Sheth, Ranjitha and Mushtaq Khan in supporting roles.
+Bommalattam is a 2008 Indian Tamil-language thriller film written and directed by Bharathiraaja.
+The film stars Arjun Sarja and Nana Patekar, with Rukmini Vijayakumar, Kajal Aggarwal, Niyamat Khan, Vatsal Sheth, Ranjitha and Manivannan in supporting roles.
 Himesh Reshammiya composed the music and cinematography was done by B. Kannan.
-The film was released on 21 October 2016.

-The film, which was originally titled Cinema, was retitled Final Cut of Director and had a limited release in 2016.
-Final Cut of Director marks Tamil director Bharathiraja's return to Hindi cinema after a gap.
+It was simultaneously shot in Hindi, with Mushtaq Khan in place of Manivannan; however, the Tamil version was mostly dubbed from Hindi.
+Bommalattam was released it on 12 December 2008, while the Hindi version, originally titled Cinema, was retitled Final Cut of Director and had a limited release on 21 October 2016.
+While Bommalattam was a success, Final Cut of Director failed financially.

-Final Cut of Director was first released in Tamil as Bommalattam in 2008.
-The Tamil version was mostly dubbed from the Hindi version, but additionally featured Manivannan (who replaced Mushtaq Khan) and Vivek.
-Despite being filmed in Hindi, Final Cut of Director failed financially in Hindi markets, but the Tamil version was a success.
-Rukmini Vijayakumar's portrayal of a transgender woman was praised.